GEOS-DEV/GEOS/src/coreComponents/mesh/docs/Mesh.rst

 - The MEDIT_ file format (.mesh)
 - The ECLIPSE file formats (.egrid, .grdecl)

-The supported mesh elements are, for volume elements:
+The supported mesh elements for volume elements consist of the following:

-- 4 nodes tetrahedra
+- 4 nodes tetrahedra,
-- 5 nodes pyramids
+- 5 nodes pyramids,
-- 6 nodes wedges
+- 6 nodes wedges,
-- 8 nodes hexahedra
+- 8 nodes hexahedra,

 The mesh can be divided in several regions.
-These regions are intended
-to support different physics or to define different constitutive properties.
+These regions are intended to support different physics or to define different constitutive properties.

-- For the GMSH file format, the regions are defined using the `elementary geometrical tags`_ provided by GMSH
+- For the GMSH file format, the regions are defined using the `elementary geometrical tags`_ provided by GMSH.
-- For the MEDIT file format, the regions are defined using the tag of the element
+- For the MEDIT file format, the regions are defined using the tag of the element.
-- For the ECLIPSE file formats, the regions have to be first defined using the ECLIPSE software
+- For the ECLIPSE file formats, the regions have to be first defined using the ECLIPSE software.

 .. _ImportingExternalMesh: